tboyarski/BCCRC-Snakemake/help/README.md

 A collection of the various supporting documents for this system.
 The files are not actually developed under version control, as such, all files carry version numbers.
 (E.g. V6)

-## MS Word
+## MS Word - **Incomplete** Overall system still in development
-* PipelineVignette - This MS Word document provides detailed instructions on how to generate a pipeline in the LCR system on our SGE Network.
+* PipelineVignette - **Incomplete** This MS Word document provides detailed instructions on how to generate a pipeline in the LCR system on our SGE Network.
-* ModuleVignette - ***Incomplete - Revised screenshots after minor refactoring*** This MS Word document provides detailed instructions on how to generate a module for the LCR pipeline system our SGE Network.
+* ModuleVignette - **Incomplete** This MS Word document provides detailed instructions on how to generate a module for the LCR pipeline system our SGE Network.

 ## PowerPoint